Karmøy Municipality

-Karmøy encompasses several islands and a smaller mainland area.
+Karmøy Municipality encompasses several islands and a smaller mainland area.
 The largest island, also named Karmøy, has an area of 177.9 km2, making it the largest island in Rogaland and the 23rd largest in Norway.
 The island is connected to the mainland by the Karmsund Bridge and the Karmøy Tunnel.
-Approximately 33,000 of the municipality’s inhabitants live on the island, making it the most populous island in South Norway and the fourth most populous in the country, while around 10,000 reside on the mainland, among them in the settlements of Norheim and Vormedal.
+Approximately 34,100 of the municipality's inhabitants live on the island, making it the most populous island in South Norway and the second most populous in the country, while around 10,000 reside on the mainland, among them in the settlements of Norheim and Vormedal.
 The municipality is also noted for its industries and fishing, as well as for its heather moors and white sand surfing beaches.

-The total area of the municipality is 229.96 km2, ranking it as the 294th largest of Norway’s 356 municipalities.
-Karmøy is the 26th most populous municipality in the country, with a population density of 199.16 PD/km2 and steady growth over the previous 10-year period.

-Karmøy municipality was established in 1965 through the merger of seven former municipalities.
-It has three towns: Kopervik, which is the administrative centre, Åkrehamn on the west coast, and Skudeneshavn at the southern tip of the island.